baloo42/crd-generator-victools/README.md

 The CRD-Generator allows to generate Custom Resource Definitions (CRD) from a Java model using reflection.
 Annotations can be added to the model to enhance the resulting schema.
+The following annotation sets can be enabled / disabled:

 ### Fabric8/kubernetes-client annotations

+_Enabled by default_

 It's possible to use the annotations from fabric8/kubernetes-client in the same way you might be used to.
 The output should be in most cases exactly the same.
 The only known difference is, that this implementation doesn't support